MichaelJosephKramer/UtahHeave/README.md

 # Utah Heave

-## Utah Heave is the best match in the history of games.
+## Utah Heave is the best game in the history of games.

 ### Council of Elders

 - Michael Joseph Kramer
 - Tim Wingfield
 - Philip Jordan

+### Elder of Europe (currently non-voting, voting rights being petitioned)

+- Tomasz Kruk

 ### President of the Players Association (UHPA)